itxnetwork/Docs/README.md

 # Docs
 Official Documentation for ITX Network

-ITX Network is a platform for Blockchain application development.
+ITX Network is a Blockchain application development platform.

+The first application is focusing on NFT creation.